vidit1999/data-pipeline-setup/Readme.md

   }
 }' http://localhost:8083/connectors
 ```
 * Visit Airflow UI and resume `continuous_python_dag`.
-This just a dummy DAG which runs continously, so that `task_instance` table gets continous table.
+This just a dummy DAG which runs continously, so that `task_instance` table gets continous updates.
 Check Kafka UI once to see the messages.
 > Make sure to pause the `continuous_python_dag` after some time.
 * Now you can onboard `task_instance` table by using `POST /configs` endpoint in Swagger UI.
 Or by using below curl directly in terminal.
 ```shell